tyronyiu/Uni/BUS355/CSR.md

 - As society looks to companies to address these problems, the real solutions may be ignored
 - Charities often target symptoms, not causes

+### Answering the criticism

+There is no trade-off between CSR and long-term economice efficiency and profitability.
+CSR practices often promote stricter regulation and are not necessarily an impediment to regulation.
+Every voluntary action with a positive impact, even if it's not an optimum choice, contributes to a better world.